Senior-ProjectTeam07/Senior-ProjectTeam07.github.io/index.md

 ## Legal and Ethical Considerations

 In adherence to legal and ethical standards, ComicContours incorporates a user consent mechanism for photo uploads and emphasizes the security and privacy of user data.
-Our project aligns with the ACM Code of Ethics, particularly in ensuring privacy, prioritizing user well-being, and maintaining transparency and quality in our deliverables.
+We prioritize privacy and security, incorporating consent mechanisms and adhering to the ACM Code of Ethics.
+Our commitment extends to ADA compliance, ensuring ComicContours is accessible, maintaining transparency, and fostering an inclusive digital environment.

 ## Updates and Progress